 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-- Good pinch of sea salt and black pepper
+- Pinch Sea salt and freshly ground black pepper

 - In a small bowl mix together the spices, salt and pepper.